eegsynth/eegsynth/module/outputgpio/README.md

 # Requirements

-Redis should be running.

-This module should be started on a Raspberry Pi on which [WiringPi](http://wiringpi.com/download-and-install/) should be installed.
+This module only works on a Raspberry Pi and [WiringPi](http://wiringpi.com/download-and-install/) should be installed.